sne21star/WWDC_21/README.md

 * Destorying a coronavirus will score you 20 points.
 Move the vaccines and antibodies by clicking and dragging.

 ### Losing Points -
-* You will lose points if you connect the coronavirus hits the blood cells.
+* You will lose points if the coronavirus hits the blood cells.

 ### Antigens -
 * There are 4 different antigens.
 Each antigen has a specific epitope and different color.